gnswain/CS465_BattleShip/README.txt

   - /display <username>

 Errors:
-  - After a game has finished and a winner is delcared the winner will need to use the /surrender command to exit the game.
+  - After a game has finished and a winner is delcared the final two players in the game will need to use the /surrender command to exit the game.
   - If a client terminates the game without using the /surrender command (ctl + C) the server is unable to drop the client from the game.
   - If all clients terminate the game without using the /surrender command the server still assumes all clients are connected and never ends the game.
+  - Two clients trying to connect to a server is allowed by the client program.
+However, only the first client that attempted to join the game will actually join the game.
+The second client will need to exit the client program with the /surrender command.
+  - The server program terminates after hosting a single game of BattleShip.

 Notes:
-  -
+  - Any user who connects to the server while the game is in progress will enter "spectator" mode and can watch the game in progress without affecting its outcome.
+The spectator can use the /display command to view players boards and /surrender to disconnect from the server.